 To make it more difficult, we had a long list of the qualities we wanted in our, as yet, unidentified pet.
 She needed to be friendly, but not too friendly, so she wouldn’t scare the kids; confident but not overly confident or aggressive; protective but not too protective.
 There was no dog in the world that was going to meet our long list of requirements.

 Little did I know what was in store for us.

 A few months ago, a friend contacted us about an abandoned dog in a nearby neighborhood.
-This dog’s next stop was going to be an animal shelter so we went to take a look.
-A lively, 2-year-old black lab that nearly pulled the man over in her haste to greet us was what we found.
-My boys, of course, were terrified and only one of my girls was brave enough to go near her.
+This dog’s next stop was going to be an animal shelter, so we went to take a look.
+We found a lively, 2-year-old black lab that nearly pulled the man over in her haste to greet us.
+My boys, of course, were terrified, and only one of my girls was brave enough to go near her.

-Against my better judgment, we brought Maggie home.
-On the ride back to our house, she crawled all through the van while the boys screamed, making her way to the front sitting between the driver and passenger seats.
-She firmly planted herself and tried to crawl onto my lap.
+Against my better judgment, we brought her home.
+On the ride back to our house, she crawled through the van while the boys screamed.
+She made her way to the front planting herself between the driver and passenger seats.
+We’d already decided to she looked like a Maggie.
+Maggie hoped I wouldn’t notice when she tried to crawl into my lap to share the front seat.
 Chocolatey brown eyes won me over as I remembered my childhood dogs and how much I loved them.
 I still get teary thinking about them.

 Everyone finds themselves going through a rough patch every now and then.
 We certainly have not had it as hard as some, but when we moved into our house, we were coming off a long stretch of hard stuff.

 Life had been stressful for a long time.
 I was only beginning to feel that we were coming to some sort of normalcy…and then we were going to get a dog?
 What if she was awful?
 What if she ran off with all our shoes that we leave on the front porch?
 What if she pooped all over the yard?
 What if she bit the kids?!